This has been a very surprising and great week for the oil industry.

 The three oil companies that produced about 90% of all the petroleum in Indonesia during the Dutch colonial period are:

-Here are the stories of these three big oil companies in Indonesia before 1945.
+Here are the amazing stories of these three big oil companies operating in Indonesia before 1945.

 BPM is Bataafsche Petroleum Maatschappij, also called the Batavian Oil Company.
 Batavia, which is Jakarta today, was the center of the NEI government.